So, what is a packing slip and what sorts of information needs to be on it?

 What Is the Purpose of a Packing Slip?

-Packing slips are multi-functional documents that help streamline the order receiving and fulfillment process and avoid costly mistakes.
+Packing slips are multi-functional documents that help streamline the order receiving and fulfillment business process flow and avoid costly mistakes.

 Here are three reasons to use packing slips: